Behind the camera:

 In April 1998 the British media was abuzz over a story that Jade Harris, from Middlesbrough, Britain would be the first girl to use the technology developed to grow the ear on the back of the mouse:

 Girl may be first to grow artificial ear

 A six-year-old girl could become the first person to grow an artificial ear using a controversial technique developed by American scientists….
 Full Story

-This gave false hope to many patients with similiar problems much to the chagrin of University of Massachusetts who were forced to send email like this:
+This gave false hope to many patients with similar problems much to the chagrin of the University of Massachusetts who were forced to send an email like this:

-The technique that the Joseph Vacanti had spent years developing was growing cartilage over biodegradable molds so that they could custom shape cartilaginous body parts, like ears.
-They used cartilage from a cows knee (There was no human tissue used at all in the procedure) placed it into a biodegradable mold shaped like a three year olds ear.
+The technique that Joseph Vacanti had spent years developing was growing cartilage over biodegradable moulds so that they could custom shape cartilaginous body parts, like ears.
+They used cartilage from a cows knee (There was no human tissue used at all in the procedure) placed it into a biodegradable mould shaped like a three-year-olds ear.
 To allow the cow cartilage to grow they needed a host which is the where the mouse came in.

 As the immune system of most animals will reject foreign tissue the Vacanti team used a special nude mouse, a special type of mouse that through a rare mutation has a very weak immune system.
 These types of mice are very useful for tissue research as their bodies will not reject foreign tissues.

 The cartilaginous ear was implanted under the skin of the nude mouse.
-Over time, the mouse grew extra blood vessels that supplied nourishment to the cow cartilage cells, that then grew into the biodegradable ear shaped mold.
-The “ear” was never transplanted onto a human, because it was grown from cow cells and would have been rejected by a person’s immune system.
+Over time, the mouse grew extra blood vessels that supplied nourishment to the cow cartilage cells, that then grew into the biodegradable ear-shaped mould.
+The “ear” was never transplanted onto a human because it was grown from cow cells and would have been rejected by a person’s immune system.